cncoulter/apostropheampersand.art/src/about-this-site.md

 ## Privacy Policy

-I do not collect data about website visitors.
+We do not collect data about website visitors.
 There are no analytics on this site.
 There are no tracking cookies on this site.

-This site is hosted with Netlify.
-If you’re interested, here is a link to [Netlify’s privacy policy](https://www.netlify.com/privacy/).

-This policy was last updated on August 15, 2025.
+This policy was last updated on August 31, 2025.

 ## Accessibility Statement

-I want this site to work well for people with disabilities and people who use assistive technologies such as screen readers, and I aim for this website to conform to the [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/) level AA.
+We want this site to work well for people with disabilities and people who use assistive technologies such as screen readers, and we aim for this website to conform to the [Web Content Accessibility Guidelines (WCAG) 2.2](https://www.w3.org/TR/WCAG22/) level AA.

-If you come across any accessibility or usability issues on this site, please let me know.
-You can [file an issue on GitHub](https://www.w3.org/TR/WCAG22/) or email me at contact@camcoulter.com.
+If you come across any accessibility or usability issues on this site, please let us know.
+You can [file an issue on GitHub](https://www.w3.org/TR/WCAG22/) or email our webmaster at contact@camcoulter.com.

-This statement was last updated on August 15, 2025.
+This statement was last updated on August 31, 2025.

 ## Website Design & Hosting

-I use the static site generator [Eleventy](https://www.11ty.dev/) (11ty) to knit this site together.
-(That's kind of the whole point of this site, isn't it?)
+This website was forked from [Dozen](https://dozen.camcoulter.com/), and we use the static site generator [Eleventy](https://www.11ty.dev/) (11ty) to knit this site together.

-[This website's codebase](https://github.com/cncoulter/dozen) is hosted on GitHub.

-This site is hosted with [Netlify](https://www.netlify.com/).

 ## Copyright

+All pieces in <cite>Apostrophe and Ampersand</cite> are copyright their respective creators and are published here with their permission.
+If you would like to reprint any pieces published here, please contact the relevant creators directly to request their permission.
+If you contributed a piece to this publication and would like us to remove it, please email our webmaster at contact@camcoulter.com.
-This website (code and content) is created by and copyright Cam Coulter, unless where otherwise noted.

-The code for this website is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), unless otherwise noted.
+The underlying website code is created by and copyright Cam Coulter, unless where otherwise noted, and is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), unless otherwise noted.
 The MIT License is a permissive, open-source license.
-By all means, fork this project to set up your own website!

-This website’s favicon is the [cupcake emoji](https://favicon.io/emoji-favicons/cupcake) from the open-source project Twemoji.
-The graphic is copyright 2020 Twitter, Inc and other contributors, and it’s licensed under the Creative Commons Attribution 4.0 International (CC BY 4.0) license.
+This website’s favicon incorporates the apostrophe and ampersand glyphs from the [Comfortaa](https://fonts.google.com/specimen/Comfortaa) font designed by Johan Aakerlund and licensed under the SIL Open Font License version 1.1.
 Thanks to [favicon.io](https://favicon.io/) for making it easy.

 The [robots.txt](/robots.txt) file is [thanks to Neil Clarke](https://neil-clarke.com/block-the-bots-that-feed-ai-models-by-scraping-your-website/), and the [ai.txt](/ai.txt) is [thanks to spawning.ai](https://site.spawning.ai/spawning-ai-txt).